DiamondLightSource/cothread/docs/user/cothread.rst

     they run their own message loops) -- typically a modal window will block the the scheduling of other cothreads.

-    If :mod:`cothread` is used in a context where there is no control over the Qt event loop then `run_exec` can be set to :const:`False` to ensure that :mod:`cothread` doesn't try to run the event loop.
+    If :doc:`cothread<cothread>` is used in a context where there is no control over the Qt event loop then ``run_exec`` can be set to ``False`` to ensure that :doc:`cothread<cothread>` doesn't try to run the event loop.

+.. exception:: Timedout

+    Exception indicating an event has timed out.

 Coselect and Cosocket Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To enable cothreaded access to sockets and other external event generating
-sources the :mod:`cothread.coselect` library provides coperative implementations
+sources the ``cothread.coselect`` library provides coperative implementations
 of :func:`select`, :func:`poll` and :class:`socket` from the Python library
 :mod:`select` and :mod:`socket` modules.
 The following methods and classes are
 provided: